Tusharwasake/ProbabilityofProfit/README.md

 # Probability of Profit Calculator

-A Go-based REST API that calculates the Probability of Profit (PoP) for options trading strategies using Monte Carlo simulation and implied volatility data from Firstock API.
+A Go-based REST API that calculates the Probability of Profit (PoP) for options trading strategies using Monte Carlo simulation and Black-Scholes implied volatility calculations.

 ## Overview

-This API calculates the probability that a given options strategy will end up profitable by expiry using statistical simulation methods.
+This API calculates the probability that a given options strategy will end up profitable by expiry using statistical simulation methods with market-derived implied volatility.

 ### Features